agnoster/literapi/README.md

 WunderAPI is a tool for defining, documenting, and testing an API by simply writing example API calls in a markdown document.
 It is currently intended only for testing APIs that return JSON, and are described in a Markdown file.

+In essence, you write a couple examples in your doc/spec and - *BAM* - wunderapi turns those into executable tests.

 ## Usage

     wunderapi [API root URI] [testfile1] [testfile2] ...